 - recall the variety of geo-visualisations in relation to societal and research interest;

-- practice geo-visualisation options;
+- practice geo-visualisation of single and multiple datasets;

 - transform visualisation results into web enabled information;